bydeng01/Doubly-Stochastic-DGP/README.md

 This repository is a fork of the original codebase, updated by [Boyuan Deng](https://bydeng01.github.io/) to be compatible with GPflow 2.x and TensorFlow 2.
 The updated version will be used to provide support for [Emukit](https://github.com/bydeng01/emukit).

+If you use this code, please cite the original paper listed in the **Citation** section.
+To support my work, consider giving the repository a ⭐ on GitHub.

 ## Installation

 ```bash